Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 <a name="Exercise2" />
 ###Exercise 2: Injecting a View ###

 In this exercise, you will learn how to apply Dependency Injection into a View by using new MVC 4 Features for Unity Integration.
 In order to do that, you will call a custom service inside the Store Browse View that shows a message with an image below.
-The service will introduce a new dependency inside the view as it has to be initialized in a point.
+Adding this service will introduce a new dependency inside the view.

 Then, you will integrate the project with Unity Application Block and create a Custom Dependency Resolver to inject the dependencies.